Tuesday, January 6, 2015

 Hans laughed despite himself.
 “Okay.
 Let’s get on with it,” he said and opened the front passenger door.

-They were taking out the last baggage from the trunk when half a dozen villagers who had recognized Nana Njike despite the fact that he and Hans were heavily covered by dust, approached the car and greeted him.
+They were taking out the last baggage from the trunk when half a dozen villagers who had recognized Nana Njike even though he and Hans were heavily covered with dust, approached the car, and greeted him.
 Then they greeted Hans too.
 Hans observed his father’s affability as he chatted with his people and found the extraordinary warmth of his personality intriguing.

 Nana Njike chatted awhile with the men before bidding them goodbye.
 Hans thought he looked rejuvenated as they continued the walk home.
 When he learned that his father invited the men over for a drink later that evening, he was not surprised at all.

-Two grown boys and a plump motherly figure met them at the veranda of the Njike home.
-She led the way and gave her husband a hug before turning to Hans.
+Two grown boys and a plump motherly figure met them on the veranda of the Njike home.
+She led the way and hugged her husband before turning to Hans.

 “Is this my son?” she asked in German, beaming with a warm smile.